 - Define your goals – it is critically important to define exactly what you’re trying to achieve by using nootropics.

 It could be boosting learning & memory, eliminating brain fog, tackling anxiety or depression, improving focus, or increasing energy & motivation.
-You can use the first table in this post for ideas on how to define your goals.
+You can use the first table in this article for ideas on how to define your goals.

 - Listen to your body – as you gain more experience with nootropics, you’ll find you are more in tune with your brain & body and how you feel, than ever before.